glycerine/rmq/README.md

 >
 ~~~

+## additional example scripts

+I've added two example scripts, `example-server.R` and `example-client.R`.
+These live in the top level of the repo.
+Run `example-server.R` first.
+Then in a different window, run `example-client.R`.

 See also the test.r2r.call() and test.r2r.server() examples which demonstrate transporting full blown R objects over the RMQ transport layer.

 ### copyright and license